Selenocosmia stirlingi

 Selenocosmia stirlingi is a species of tarantula (family Theraphosidae) that is native to the arid regions of Australia.
 It is sometimes also referred to as a barking spider or whistling spider as this species, like many tarantulas, can stridulate to produce a "hissing" sound when disturbed or threatened.
 This species is largely fossorial, living in burrows deep underground, however males are sometimes encountered during the breeding season.

 Taxonomy and naming

 This species was originally described by Henry R Hogg in 1901.
 However, early research from 1894 had noted that this species could produce an audible sound.
-This is likely how the species got the name "the barking spider".
 Selenocosmia stirlingi is a member of the Selenocosmiinae subfamily, which is widespread throughout Australia and South-East Asia.

 Habitat

-Barking spiders live in the Australian desert and are ambush predators from burrows placed among leaf litter.
+Barking spiders live in the Australian desert and are ambush predators from burrows placed among leaf litter or desert shrub.
+The entrance to the burrow is sometimes lined with spider silk.

 Prey

 Barking spiders wait in their burrows for insects, lizards or frogs to come near the entrance before grasping and injecting venom into them.
-Their venom has not been found to be medically significant to humans.